Hull City’s Ola Aina sets sights on Queens Park Rangers clash

 “A point away from home last night, thanks to the fans that showed their continued support.
 Onto the next game,” Aina tweeted.

 A point away from home last night, thanks to the fans that showed their continued support.
-Onto the next game ▪ #MrLulu pic.twitter.com/EggVSHr5G1
+Onto the next game ]]>👊🏾🔸